lhcb/starterkit-lessons/14-asking-questions.md

 Before posting your question try:

-1. [searching the archives](https://e-groups.cern.ch/e-groups/EgroupsSearchForm.do) of the forum/mailing list
+1. [Searching the archives](https://e-groups.cern.ch/e-groups/EgroupsSearchForm.do) of the forum/mailing list
-2. searching the web
+2. Searching the web
-3. finding the answer in a FAQ
+3. Finding the answer in a FAQ
-4. finding the answer by experimenting
+4. Finding the answer by experimenting
-5. asking a skilled friend
+5. Asking a skilled friend
-6. or reading the code
+6. Or reading the code

 When asking your question, mention which of these steps you have tried.
 It will help demonstrate that you are not lazy and put in some effort.
-If you learnt something from trying this, mention it!
+If you learned something from trying this, mention it!

 The beginning of your email should explain what you are trying to do and why, as well as where the problem occurs.
 Often it is useful to describe